saurontech/USB-4604-BE-linux-driver/misc/udev/readme.txt

 		Please change the value of ‘KERNELS’ according to the udev info provided by command udevadm

 	2. the ‘99-usb4604-fixed-serialnum.rule’
-		this example show how one can assign a fixed name to a spacific usb-4604-be device. this rule file defines a static name as ttyFA* for the USB-4604-BE device with the serial number: "A013452110" and the name ttyFB* to the device with serial number:"N126584772" Please adjust the serial numbers according to the out put of the udevadm command.
+		this example shows how one can assign a fixed name to a spacific usb-4604-be device. this rule file defines a static name as ttyFA* for the USB-4604-BE device with the serial number: "A013452110" and the name ttyFB* to the device with serial number:"N126584772" Please adjust the serial numbers according to the output of the udevadm command.

 	3. the ‘99-usb4604-fixed-serialnum-usbsocket.rule’
-		this example combinds the previous 2 examples and assign a fixed name only when a spacific device is connected to a spacific serial socket.
+		this example combinds the previous 2 examples and assign a fixed name only when a specific device is connected to a specific serial socket.

-	If one desires to write it’s own rule, it is very important to notice that a rule can only combind attributes of the child and one parent.
+	If one desires to write its own rule, it is very important to notice that a rule can only combind attributes of the child and one parent.
-	If the attributs are spreaded over multiple parents, one must use ENV{} to create environment variables to combind multiple rules.
+	If the attributs are spreaded over multiple parents, one must use ENV{} to create environment variables to combine multiple rules.

 3. applying the customized rule to UDEV